boltops-tools/kubes/docs/_docs/learn/dsl/delete.md

         kubectl delete -f .kubes/output/shared/namespace.yaml
     This will delete resources.
 Are you sure? (y/N)

-Confirm you want to delete all the resources by entering `y`:
+Confirm to delete the resources:

     This will delete resources.
 Are you sure? (y/N) y => kubectl delete -f .kubes/output/web/service.yaml